raspberrypilearning/kids-ruby-quiz/worksheet.md

   ![Image of ruby quiz code for one question](images/question1.png)

+## Adding more questions

-Questions 2 and 3 follow exactly the same pattern as Question 1; the code below is simply changed so that we can ask different questions.
+1. Questions 2 and 3 follow exactly the same pattern as Question 1; the code below is simply changed so that we can ask different questions.
+Add it underneath your code so far:

 ```ruby
 until answer == "A"